How To Grow A Small YouTube Gaming Channel FAST 2019 – The Ultimate Guide To Growing A Gaming Channel

 That happens to me constantly - it’s actually the main strategy I use to approach my YouTube content.

 I don’t care if a video gets 100 or 1,000 views when I release it because I know that video will be useful forever and people will be searching for it 6 months from now.

 Try to look at the bigger picture and think about how the content you’re making now will benefit your channel in a year.

 It can take a lot of time to get the ball rolling, but you will see your results compound and continue to improve if you keep at it and you play the long game.

 Too many aspiring gaming YouTubers give up far too quickly after not putting in nearly enough smart work.
 If you have under 1,000 videos, you should not be moaning about your growth.

 I have over 2,000 videos on my channel - that was over 2,000 opportunities that I created for myself, over 2,000 chances to be discovered and rank in search etc.

 Creating all those videos also allowed me to get better at creating content, marketing and building a successful channel.

-If you’re serious about growing your small YouTube gaming channel in 2018 and you want to turn your channel into a business so you can do this full time, you need to get this guide.
+If you’re serious about growing your small YouTube gaming channel in 2019 and you want to turn your channel into a business so you can do this full time, you need to get this course.